Skip to main content

 Open

 IRS agreed with this recommendation.
 IRS stated it will explore opportunities to develop more formal means for coordination between IRS and DOL for prohibited transactions related to investment advice provided to IRA owners from financial services firms.
-We await progress on these efforts.
+As of February 2026, we await progress on these efforts.

 GAO Contacts